dev-ai-lab/aws-architect/README.md

       - 99.5% availability
       - use cases: storing secondary backup copies of on-premise data
       - with expiration deletion option
+      - The minimum storage duration is 30 days before you transition objects from S3 standard to S3 One Zone-IA
+      - it costs 20% less than S3 Standard-IA
     - **S3 Glacier** → For long-term archiving, very cheap but slow retrieval.
       - Glacier Instant retrieval: milliseconds retrieval, min 90 days
       - Glacier flexible retrieval: expedited (1 to 5 minutes), standard (3 to 5 hours), bulk (5 to 12 hours).
 Min storage 90 days